celestinecr/celestine/docs/README.md

 ```

 ### Transform
-Most drawables can use the `transform` method to translate, rotate, scale, and skew drawables.
+Most drawables can use the [`transform`][Celestine::Modules::Transform#transform] method to translate, rotate, scale, and skew drawables.

 ```crystal
 Celestine.draw do |ctx|